itsjunetime/smserver/docs/INSTALL.md

 1. Export `$THEOS_DEVICE_PASS` as your iDevice's password
 1. Export `$THEOS_DEVICE_IP` as your iDevice's private IP
 1. Export `$DEV_CERT` as your apple codesigning identity (e.g. 'Apple Development: email@email.com (HS9D73GS8D)')
-1. Run the `make_deb.sh` script in the root of this repository.
+1. Run the `deb_make.sh` script in the root of this repository.
 The new .deb will be in the 'package' subdirectory of this cloned repo.

 I would recommend building it yourself, since the packages may not always be up to date with the source code, and I build it with Xcode-beta (so it may have issues that your build may not), but if you can't or would rather not, the packages will be updated rather frequently, so they are safe to use.